 Edward D. Miller, M.D. was named Chief Executive Officer of Johns Hopkins Medicine, the 13th dean of The Johns Hopkins University School of Medicine and Vice President for Medicine of The Johns Hopkins University in January 1997.

-Dr. Miller’s appointment followed a year-long national search for the first-ever Chief Executive Officer of Johns Hopkins Medicine, a then-new organization that formally integrated operations and planning of the school of medicine with the Johns Hopkins Health System and hospital to ensure their continued preeminence in education, discovery and patient care.
+Dr. Miller's appointment to CEO followed a year-long national search for the first-ever Chief Executive Officer of Johns Hopkins Medicine, a then-new organization, that formally integrated operations and planning of the School of Medicine with the Johns Hopkins Health System and hospital to ensure their continued preeminence in education, discovery and patient care.

 Under Dr. Miller's leadership, Johns Hopkins Medicine also broadened its international presence to include relationships with hospitals and other health care-related institutions in the Americas, Europe, the Middle East and Asia, including an agreement to help Malaysia develop its first fully integrated private four-year graduate medical school and teaching hospital.